 What is an organisation of the future?

 Organisations who consider people, the community, the environment as well as sustaining their commercial well-being are the organisations of the future.
+Naturally teams and team-based interactivity form the foundation of any future-focused organisation.

 The 9 key attributes include: